 For example, ‘Kaela has cerebral palsy, so she plays soccer a little bit differently.
 Could we look at a medical dispensation to ensure that she’s not penalised for breaking the rules?
 It would be great for her and great for the club’s reputation for being inclusive’.

-You could keep all these documents on your computer, in a folder, or both.
+You could keep all these documents on your computer, in a folder or both.

 Speaking to other parents who’ve had similar experiences or joining a support group can help you find useful information and emotional support.
 You can also get support from a volunteer or paid advocate, who can explain the law and your child’s rights.
 This person can go to meetings with you too.

+Advocacy services have professional advocates who are experienced in speaking up for children and teenagers with disability, autistic children and teenagers, and children and teenagers with other additional needs.
 You can find advocacy services in your area by contacting your local community centre, local council, library or neighbourhood house.
 Your local disability service should also be able to help.